-In Emslie et al. (2004) it was estimated that the absolute uncertainty in these estimates could be as large as a factor of 4, mainly as a result of uncertainties in the SEP latitude and longitude distributions, but also because of uncertainties in the correction for how many times particles cross 1 AU.
-The uncertainties in the five events Table 8 were estimated by taking the square root of the multiplicative correction factor for multiple crossings of 1 AU and adding this in quadrature with the square root of the correction factor for latitude and longitude (thus, a factor of 4 correction is assumed to have a factor of 2 uncertainty).
+In Emslie et al. (2004) it was estimated that the absolute uncertainty in these estimates could be as large as a factor of 5, mainly as a result of uncertainties in the SEP latitude and longitude distributions, but also because of uncertainties in the correction for how many times particles cross 1 AU.
+The uncertainties in Table 8 were estimated by taking the square root of the multiplicative correction factor for multiple crossings of 1 AU, and adding this in quadrature with the square root of the correction factor for latitude and longitude (thus, a factor of 4 correction is assumed to have a factor of 2 uncertainty).
 The event-to-event uncertainty should be smaller than these estimates.
-Estimates of the total energy based on near-Earth measurements should be more accurate for events that originate near central meridian.
-Multi-spacecraft measurements using the two STEREO spacecraft along with ACE and SOHO could substantially reduce the uncertainties on both the SEP and CME kinetic energies in the future.
+Estimates of the total energy based on ACE alone should be more accurate for events that originate near central meridian.
+Multi-spacecraft measurements using the two STEREO spacecraft along with ACE could substantially reduce these uncertainties in the future.